soffes/X/Readme.markdown

 Easier *cross* platform Mac and iOS development with Swift 2.
 X was abstracted out of [Redacted](http://useredacted.com) and [Whiskey](http://usewhiskey.com).

-Xcode 7 beta 6 is required.
+Xcode 7.1 or higher is required.

 ## Installation